mdcooper-mc/mdcooper-mc.github.io/content/about/murex.md

 ---

-## Quick overview
+## Quick Overview

-I reduced environment refresh from days to minutes with Git‑based builds and tokenised deployment, enabling rapid clone/spin‑up and safe promotion.
-I migrated Murex configuration from Oracle to PostgreSQL on AWS for cost reduction and operational control, moving embedded logic into service code to simplify maintenance.
-I delivered Log4j remediation programmes across trading platforms, orchestrating upgrades and vendor coordination without service disruption.
-And I’ve consistently embedded auditability and runtime clarity — so every flow, calculation, and message is attributable, re-playable, and governed.
+- Reduced environment refresh from days to minutes with Git‑based builds and tokenised deployment.
+- Migrated Murex configuration from Oracle to PostgreSQL on AWS for cost reduction and operational control.
+- Delivered Log4j remediation programmes across trading platforms, orchestrating upgrades and vendor coordination without service disruption.
+- Consistently embedded auditability and runtime clarity — so every flow, calculation, and message is attributable, replayable, and governed.

 ---